Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 in order to serve images like an [IIPImage] server, and the [UniversalViewer], a unified online player for any file.
 It can display books, images, maps, audio, movies, pdf, 3D, and anything else as long as the appropriate extension is installed.
 Rotation, zoom, inside search, etc. may be managed too.
+Dynamic lists of records may be used, for example for browse pages.

 The full specification of the "International Image Interoperability Framework" standard is supported (level 2), so any other widget that supports it can use it.